pombredanne/https-github.com-z88dk-z88dk.wiki-/WritingOptimalCode.md

 ## Disable/reduce the atexit stack

 If your program never exits or you don't register atexit() functions then you can adjust the size of the atexit() stack using: `-pragma-define:CLIB_EXIT_STACK_SIZE=0` or any size that you choose.

+# Newlib

+## Ensure that the minimal crt required is selected

+Targets normally supply more than one crt option that can be selected by number on the compile line with ”-startup=n”.
+These crts vary in options that can consume different amounts of memory.
+In particular, if your program does not use stdin, stdout or stderr, choose a crt that does not instantiate any devices at startup.
+Opt out of stdio if it's not needed.
+Use of printf and scanf implies that terminal i/o drivers are required that implement line editing, windows, terminal emulation and so on.
+This is a lot of extra code that is not always required for all projects.
+Most embedded applications provide their own i/o subroutines and communicate directly with devices.
+In these cases, a full-blown stdio implementation is wasted.
+By selecting a crt that does not instantiate terminal devices, programs will not have that extra code included.
+Keep in mind that they can still use functions from the sprintf and sscanf families to operate on buffers read from or written to devices.
+They can also use memstreams to do file i/o to memory buffers.

+## Modify the crt to change font

+If the program doesn't use the default font supplied by the crt, change it so that the default font is not stored as part of the binary.

+## Configure the library and crt

+Configure the library to choose a speed and space compromise suitable to your project.
+In particular, opt out of individual printf and scanf converters that your program does not use.
+Disable unused options in the crt that occupy memory space in the resulting binary.
+In particular, eliminate/resize the malloc heap and stdio heap if they are not needed.